alcantariel/ocp-java-17/Chapter 02/README.md

 ```

 Step by step given this example:
-- the first operation is to decrement cookies, resulting in 3
+1. The first operation is to decrement cookies, resulting in 3
-- then the multiplication 3 * 2, resulting in 6
+2. Then the multiplication 3 * 2, resulting in 6
-- then the addition 6 + 3, resulting in 9
+3. Then the addition 6 + 3, resulting in 9
-- finally the result is automatically promoted from 9 to 9.0 and assigned to the reward
+4. Finally the result is automatically promoted from 9 to 9.0 and assigned to the reward

 The final values of reward and cookies are 9.0 and 3, respectively, with the following printed: